siraben/website/_posts/2021-12-28-aoc-speedup.md

 ## A naïve attempt
-[Day 15](https://adventofcode.com/2021/day/15) asks us to compute the lowest sum possible that results from traversing a grid from one corner to the other, where the possible moves are going right, down or up by one.
+[Day 15](https://adventofcode.com/2021/day/15) asks us to compute the lowest sum possible that results from traversing a grid from one corner to the other, where the possible moves are moving by one in the four cardinal directions.
 When I saw this problem, I thought, "this is just recursion!"
 Naturally, I wrote such a recursive solution (glguy notes on IRC that this would be a lot faster if I memoized the calls.)
 The base case is if we're at the origin point, the cost is 0.
 Otherwise, the minimum cost starting at `(r,c)` is the cost of the cell at `(r,c)` added with the minimum of recursively solving the same problem for `(r-1,c)`, `(r,c-1)` and `(r,c+1)`.

 ```haskell
 import qualified Data.Map as M